axelriseup/Overwatch/README.md

 # Overwatch
-Dedicated LNBits Overview.
+# A Shareable LNBits Wallet Overview that doesn't need to be installed and can run in the browser!
 Focus on easy accounting and tax report (variable tx reports)